 At this site you can find answers to the most frequently asked questions.
-If your question is not answered in the list below, try reading the FIDE guide, the EnergyPLAN documentation, or checking our forum for your answer.
+If your question is not answered in the list below, try reading the FIDE guide, or the EnergyPLAN documentation.
 Otherwise, you are welcome to contact us with your query.

 Questions and answers

 You can download the EnergyPLAN tool from here.
 You must register your name and email, after which you will get a confirmation stating that an email will be sent to you within a few minutes with a link to the EnergyPLAN tool.
 If you don’t receive the email, then please ensure that you entered the correct email-address and ensure that your email server has not rejected the e-mail (e.g. by placing it in your spam folder).
 If you still have problems can’t find it please contact us.

 There are a number of different options available for you to learn more about EnergyPLAN.
 Firstly, there are two user manuals available from here: one which describes how the EnergyPLAN tool functions and one which describes how to input data into the EnergyPLAN tool.
 There are also some training exercises available (with completed solutions), which are an excellent way to begin using the tool.